 You want drug deals?
 Here's a story about a gang that was busted for smuggling a whopping 30 kilos of heroin into the country.
 Heists?
-Look no further than when a pair of Audi A8s smashed through the glass doors of a shopping center, their drivers stealing $3.4 million of jewelry in under three minutes.
+Look no further than when a pair of Audi A8s smashed through the glass doors of a shopping centre, their drivers stealing $3.4m of jewellery in under three minutes.

 You want assassinations?
 How about the slaying of a Chechen warlord with a golden gun.
 Or Mossad's meticulously planned hit on a Hamas operative in a Dubai hotel that featured assassins dressed in tennis shorts and false moustaches.
 If the latter doesn't sound like something that a Niko Bellic-type character would get roped into being a part of, then I don't know what does.